Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Pauli-frame randomization

 It is possible to choose all $\sop{P}_i$ independently at random and compensate for their action by flipping observed measurement outcomes in post-processing (as, by construction, we only measure in the computational basis).
 In order to simplify post-processing, we instead choose $\sop{P}_{L+1}$ to cancel the effect that all other random Pauli group operations would have on measurement results (i.e., $\sop{P}_{L+1}$ is a Pauli frame correction before measurement).
 In this way the measurement outcome of the randomized and unrandomized experiments can be treated exactly the same, with no additional post-processing for the randomized experiments.

-In the presence of gate-independent imperfections, we can analyze the sequences above by replacing each operation with its noisy counterpart.
+We can analyse the sequences above with the simplifying assumption of gate-independent errors by replacing each operation with its noisy counterpart.
 We write the noisy operations $\tilde{\sop{D}}_i=\sop{E}\sop{D}_i$ (where $\sop{E}$ is an arbitrary but fixed completely-positive trace-preserving (CPTP) map) to obtain